peytoncordero/DRI25/data-ethics.md

 HRPP/IRB not required.
 </Secret>

-2. Systematic investigations involving open-ended interviews that are designed to develop or contribute to generalizable knowledge (e.g.,designed to draw conclusions, inform policy, or generalize findings).
+2. Systematic investigations involving open-ended interviews that are designed to develop or contribute to generalizable knowledge (e.g., designed to draw conclusions, inform policy, or generalize findings).

 HRPP/IRB Required?

 <Secret>
 HRPP/IRB required!
 </Secret>

 3. Creation of archives for the purpose of providing a resource for others to do research.
 The intent of the archive is to create a repository of information for other investigators to conduct research.

 HRPP/IRB Required?